sirk123au/ArrTools/README.md

 *get_imdbid.py* Matches the imdbd from a csv list MovieName/ShowName,Year for easy importing for the list import.

+*arr_gui.py* Standalone GUI to import or export data for Radarr, Sonarr or Lidarr.

 Using radarr_add_from_list/sonarr_add_from_list
 The input list file has to have the format.
 It has to have MovieName/ShowName,Year,imdbid   **imdbid is Optional Makes it easer to find movie/TV show